bridgethaney/UFO_Sightings_Project/README.md

 * Area 51 in Nevada will also be added in.

 **Audience:** Ufologists are the prime target for this research.
 A Ufologist is an individual that specifically studies and identifies UFOs.
-Government entities can also use this map to figure out which locations to focus on when trying to .
-Finally, the general public interested in UFOs can use
+Government entities can also use this map to figure out which locations to focus on when trying to conduct research or create files.
+Finally, the general public interested in UFOs can use this data to see where UFOs are located and what kind of UFOs are sighted.

 ### ANALYSIS